-The Darwin Initiative is a UK government grants scheme that helps to protect biodiversity and the natural environment in developing countries.
+The Darwin Initiative is a UK government grants scheme that helps protect biodiversity, the natural environment and the local communities that live alongside it in developing countries.

 The Darwin Expert Committee, consists of experts from government, academia, science and the private sector.
 The committee advises ministers on development of the initiative, reviews applications and makes recommendations to ministers on applications for funding.

 The Darwin Expert Committee is one of the Biodiversity Challenge Funds Expert Groups.
 There is a joint Biodiversity Challenge Funds Expert Groups Handbook which outlines their purpose, management and activity.
 The Expert Groups also use Defra’s Travel & Subsistence Policy.

 Chris McOwen – UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC)

 Chris West – Independent

 Dave Pritchard – Independent

 Dilys Roe – International Institute for Environment and Development (IIED)

 James Gordon – WWF

 Jo Elliot – Fauna & Flora International (FFI)